-Retail companies often find that the majority of money (cash) can be tied up in inventory.
+Retail companies often find that the majority of their money can be tied up in inventory.
 It can be a company's biggest asset and biggest liability at the same time.
 Retailers underestimate the cost of inventory in their stores and often fail to realize that a product on the shelf that's not selling—known as not turning—and can cost them money.

-Gross margin return on investment, or GMROI, demonstrates whether a retailer can make a profit on their inventory.
-As in the above example, GMROI is calculated by dividing gross margin by the inventory cost.
-Keep in mind what gross margin is: the net sale of goods minus the cost of goods sold.
+GMROI demonstrates whether a retailer can make a profit on their inventory.
+As in the above example, GMROI is calculated by dividing the gross margin by the inventory cost.
+Keep in mind that gross margin is the net sale of goods minus the cost of goods sold.

 As long as the GMROI is higher than 1 (i.e., not in the negative), the company in question is selling its merchandise for more than its cost.
-So, in Joe's case, the revenue he earns on those boots is 125 percent of his cost.
+So, in XYZ Shoe Store's case, the revenue they earn on those boots is 1.25% of their cost.